 Clicking the middle mouse button in some programs may enable 4-way scrolling which can interfere with AutoClipX when using this button to paste.
-The suggested resolution is to disable this behavior in the program options wehn possible (for instance, 4-way scrolling can be disabled in Firefox by deselecting the option ‘Use autoscrolling’).
+The suggested resolution is to disable this behavior in the program options when possible (for example, 4-way scrolling can be disabled in Firefox by deselecting the option “Use autoscrolling” in its settings).

 Another option is to configure a different mouse button for pasting, but keep in mind that the 4th and 5th mouse buttons are often used by other programs to move forward and backward in history.

-A third option is to enable AutoWin and AutoPaste, but this is only feasible if you are working with the same 2 programs for copying and pasting.
+A third option is to enable AutoWin and AutoPaste, but this may be feasible only if you are working with the same 2 programs for copying and pasting.

 This is a false positive.
-To verify this you can submit the file autoclipx.exe to an on-line virus scanning service such as VirusTotal, Jotti’s malware scan or VirSCAN.org.
+To verify this you can submit the file autoclipx.exe, and any other executables in the AutoClipX program folder, to an on-line virus scanning service such as VirusTotal, Jotti”s malware scan or VirSCAN.org.
 Note that some scanner software which may not use a proper detection method, such as VBA32, may produce false positives, but the bulk of the scanners will not.

 Expanding on malware a bit further for those interested…

-If a single malware detection/anti-virus program reports an executable as safe, this does not mean it is free of malware!
+If a single malware detection/anti-virus program reports an executable as safe, this does not necessarily mean it is free of malware!
 Similarly, if a single program flags an executable as being malicious, this does not necessarily mean it is, though a positive result should never be overlooked.
-The lesson here is that the result of a single anti-virus program should never be relied upon without question.
-Sending a suspicious executable to one of the services above which use multiple scanners may provide a more accurate indication of whether a file is actually malicious.
+The lesson here is that the result of a single anti-virus program should never be relied upon without question, regardless of whether it flags a piece of software as containing malware or not.
+Sending a suspicious executable to one of the services above, all of which use multiple scanners, may provide a more accurate indication of whether a file is actually malicious.